-Living factors, which threaten plants spices, are: fungus, fungi-like organisms, bacteria, phytoplasmas, viruses, and viroids.
-Pests are causing deformities on plant leaves and neoplasms, wilting shoots, and growth retardation.
-Grapevines are threatened by several fungal, viral and phytoplasma diseases, as well as bacterial diseases, insects, and mites.
+Living factors, which threaten plants spices, are fungus, fungi-like organisms, bacteria, phytoplasma, viruses and viroids.
+Pests are causing deformities on plant leaves and shoots, neoplasms, wilting and growth retardation.
+Grapevines are threatened by several fungal, viral and phytoplasma diseases, as well as bacterial diseases, insects and mites.